Home » Computer Guides » Windows 11 Network Sharing Not Working.

-Windows 11 24H2 Network Sharing Not Working.
+Windows 11 Network Sharing Not Working.

 Windows 11 24H2 network sharing has stopped working.
-Whenever you try to connect to a shared folder over your network, you get an error message saying “Cannot access” , or possibly you’ll be asked to “Enter network credentials”.
+Whenever you try to connect to a shared folder over your network, you get an error message saying “Windows 11 cannot access network share”, or possibly you’ll be asked to “Enter network credentials”.

 It affects both Windows 11 Home and Pro versions.
 But only after updating to 24H2.
 Earlier versions of Windows 11 work just fine.

-If you haven’t yet setup a network, then click here 5 Steps To Setup A Home Network In Windows 10 & 11.
+If you haven’t yet setup a network, then click here

-Windows 24H2 Cannot Access Network Share.
+Windows 11 Cannot Access Network Share

-Whenever you do try to open a shared folder, you’ll see a Network Error message “Windows cannot access – Check the spelling of the name.
-Otherwise there might be a problem with your network”.
+Whenever you do try to open a shared folder on your network you’ll see either a Network Error message “Windows cannot access – Check the spelling of the name.
+Otherwise there might be a problem with your network“.
+Or maybe you get a Windows Security popup requiring you to Enter Network Credentials.

 Either way, the result will be the same, no access to shared folders.
+Even though they were accessible prior to the 24H2 update.

 Enter Network Credentials - Windows 11 24H2

-How To Fix Network Issues With Windows 11 24H2.
+How To Fix Network Issues With Windows 11

 Ok, so if the problem you’re having with Windows 11 24H2 is as described above, then I have an easy fix for you.

-Currently, the only way to get Windows 11 24H2 to access network shares is adding a password to the accounts on those other computers.
+Currently, the only way to get Windows 11 24H2 to access network shares is by adding a password to the accounts on those other computers.

 Adding a password to local account in Windows.